Resources and Facilities

-The Texas Tech softball and tennis programs enjoy the Don and Ethel McLeod Tennis Complex and the Rocky Johnson Field.
+The Texas Tech softball and tennisprograms enjoy the Don and Ethel McLeod Tennis Complex and the Rocky Johnson Field.
 The university’s golf teams began their first season at The Rawls Course in 2003.
-Named after Texas Tech alumnus Jerry S. Rawls, who provided an $8.6 million gift for construction of the course, The Rawls Course was named as the best on-campus course in the nation in 2011 by Golfweek Magazine.
+Named after Texas Tech alumnus Jerry S. Rawls, who provided an $8.6 million gift for construction of the course, The Rawls Course was named the third best on-campus course in the nation in 2013 by Golfweek Magazine.

 The Marsha Sharp Center for Student Athletes opened in 2004 and features classrooms, a computer lab, a resource library, tutoring rooms, private study areas, and administrative offices.

 During inclement weather, Texas Tech athletes can practice in the spacious Athletic Training Center, located just south of Jones AT&T Stadium.
 The facility contains over 3 million cubic feet of space, making it the largest full-circle membrane structure in the world for use by people.
 One of its main features is an artificial turf football field that can be rolled out to a maximum length of 60 yards.
 Other features include a 250-yard circular track and 10,000 square feet of weight training facilities.